-Most of the selections in this exhibition are from a group of 88 prints presented to the Museum as a gift by George Pierce Metcalf in 1956.
-The group came from a single Osaka album, one of at least two that were presented as gifts to Raphael Pumpelly, a well-known geologist, during his travels in Japan in 1862-1863, soon after that country opened its doors to the West.
-Not only are these some of the earliest prints to leave Japan, but the album's unique association with Osaka is confirmed through the inclusion of Osaka poets and printmakers whose works are not as well-known as those from Edo (modern Tokyo).
-The numerous kyōka (“mad verse") poems by Tsurunoya Osamaru (d.
+Many of the selections in this exhibition are from a group of 88 prints presented to the Museum as a donation by George Pierce Metcalf in 1956.
+The group came from a single Osaka album, one of at least two that were presented as parting gifts to Raphael Pumpelly, a well-known geologist, during his travels in Japan in 1862-63, soon after that country opened its doors to the West.
+Not only are these some of the earliest prints to leave Japan, but the album's unique association with Osaka is confirmed through the inclusion of Osaka poets and printmakers whose works are not as well known as those from Edo (modern Tokyo).
+The numerous kyoka ("mad verse") poems by Tsurunoya Osamaru (d.
 1839) and members of his circle, as well as the appearance of a tsuru ("crane") seal on many of the prints, make it clear that his patronage and that of his fellow poets provided the impetus for the creation of many of these works.

 The RISD Museum of Art gratefully acknowledges the research of Dr. Roger S. Keyes, who has studied and published many of the works on exhibition here.